solarsnake/coveralls-demo-ruby/README.md

 ![coveralls-badge-your-repo.png](../media/media/coveralls-badge-your-repo.png)

-Click on the __Embed button__ and choose the version of markup that applies for you:
+Click the __Embed button__ and choose the version of markup that applies for you:

 ![coveralls-badge-your-repo-choose-embed-markup.png](../media/media/coveralls-badge-your-repo-choose-embed-markup.png)